-October 2017 – June 2018
+October 2017 – June 2018/ Updated January 2022

-An Italian camicia in Fabrics-Store.com’s 2.8oz linen.
-The pattern is a modified version of my earlier ones.
+An everyday Italian camicia in Fabrics-Store.com’s 2.8oz linen.
+The pattern is a modified version of earlier ones.
 With 4 yards purchased, there was enough fabric to cut a 45″ long body piece, or a full length camicia.

 This was my first time sewing with this lighter-weight linen.
 While nice and sheer, it’s rather loosely woven, and I found that my normal sewing methods wouldn’t work.
 I generally prefer to sew all the seams on the machine, then fell them later by hand.
 This leaves the seam allowances exposed for a time.
 They were fraying away before I could finish them.
 So I switched things up.
 Rather than my usual 3/16″ flat-felled seams, I made them 1/4″ wide, and nothing was trimmed narrower than 3/16″.
 Each seam was finished before moving on to the next.
 My necklines are generally bound in bias strips, rather than straight-grain.
 Due to the unraveling, it was necessary to cut the binding from a more stable 3.5oz linen.
 In the end, it all worked out.
-But I’m not sure I’ll use this fabric again for an undergarment.
+But I’m not sure I’ll use this fabric again for an undergarment. *

 At about 44″, the neckline is wider than it appears (it’s hanging toward the back of this dress form).
 But it’s a couple of inches smaller than my other camicias.
 To reduce bulk under the gown, I experimented with the neckline pleating.
 The pleats themselves are pressed flat, rather than stroke-gathered.
 And they’re less heavily gathered across the shoulders.